ContextualAI/HALOs/README.md

     beta: 0.1 # the temperature parameter for KTO; lower values mean we care less about the reference model
     trainer: KTOTrainer # implemented in trainers.py
     dataloader: UnpairedPreferenceDataLoader # already exists in dataloaders.py
-    use_reference_model: true # true because the loss definitions includes a reference model
+    use_reference_model: true # true because the loss definition includes a reference model
     ```

 7. Now we can start training a model!
 Let's train a Llama-7B model on the SHP, Anthropic HH, and Open Assistant datasets.